-A leading activist in childcare, Michaelle is the former Chair of the Assembly Subcommittee on Child Product Safety.
+Today, Michaelle is a strong advocate and a dominant force within her community.
+From her close ties to immigrant communities, Assemblywoman Solages has used her voice to champion issues facing new Americans.
+A leading activist in childcare, Michaelle was named Chair of the Assembly subcommittee on Child Product Safety in June 2015.
 Also a leading advocate of early learning education, Michaelle was chosen to serve as one of three New York State fellows at the 2014 National Conference of State Legislatures.
-Her appointment came as a direct result of her powerful stance on integrating Mathematics, Science, and Music into the Kindergarten to 3rd grade curriculum
+Her appointment came as a direct result of her powerful stance on integrating Mathematics, Science, and Music into the Kindergarten-3rd grade curriculum.